-- 32. To reduce the burden on providers, it has been agreed by the OfS that providers in England are not required to promote the 2021 survey to their students. - 33.
+- 32. To reduce the burden on providers, the OfS has agreed that those in England are not required to promote the 2022 survey to their students. - 33.
 Providers in Wales, Scotland and Northern Ireland are required to promote the survey, as agreed by the funding bodies in these nations. - 34.
-Providers that promote the survey are expected to review any internal campaigns to ensure that they meet with the guidance on marketing and promoting of the NSS and avoiding inappropriate influence (please see the 2021 good practice guide).4 - 35.
-The good practice guidance on NSS 2021 will be available from the Ipsos MORI NSS extranet, and included in this is comprehensive guidance on promotion of the survey.
-It is important that providers adhere to guidance on avoiding inappropriate influence and raise any queries with Ipsos MORI.
+Providers that promote the survey are expected to review any internal campaigns to ensure that they meet with the guidance on marketing and promoting of the NSS and avoiding inappropriate influence (please see the 2022 good practice guide).4 - 35.
+The good practice guidance for NSS 2022 will be available from the Ipsos MORI NSS extranet, and includes comprehensive guidance on the promotion of the survey.
+It is important that providers adhere to the guidance on avoiding inappropriate influence, and raise any queries with Ipsos MORI.
 The UK funding and regulatory bodies treat seriously any breaches of this guidance and may investigate and take action where there is evidence of a breach.
-We undertake an annual review to ensure that the process we adopt to respond to allegations is fit for purpose, and to make any improvements to the process and guidance for providers and students before fieldwork takes place.
+We undertake an annual review to ensure that the process we adopt to respond to allegations is fit for purpose, and make any improvements to the process and guidance for providers and students before fieldwork takes place.
 This allegations procedure guidance5 is intended to be read in conjunction with the good practice guidance issued by Ipsos MORI.
-We would urge providers to ensure all staff who are responsible for the running of the survey are familiar with Ipsos MORI's guidance and seek advice where needed on their approach to avoiding inappropriate influence. - 36.
-Ipsos MORI will produce promotional materials for providers and students' unions to distribute locally.
-If a provider or students' union wishes to use the NSS branding to develop its own marketing material, it may do so and should discuss this with Ipsos MORI, who will advise on good practice and offer guidelines to ensure a reasonable degree of consistency across the sector.
-When it contacts providers, Ipsos MORI will discuss who in the provider is best placed to coordinate promotional activity. - 37.
-Ipsos MORI will manage incentive schemes in which providers may take part.
-These are centrally managed schemes that enable providers to offer incentives to students to complete the NSS.
-For example, some providers have offered printer credits for students who complete the survey online.
+We would urge providers to ensure that all staff who are responsible for the running of the survey are familiar with Ipsos MORI's guidance and seek advice where needed on their approach to avoiding inappropriate influence. - 36.
+As part of the actions recommended for phase two of the NSS review,6 a student guide on inappropriate influence has been developed to help to raise awareness among students of the value of their honest views, what to expect from NSS promotion, what is and is not allowed, and where they should go for help and support if they are concerned about being influenced.
+Providers are asked to inform students about this guide as part

-4 Available at http://www.ipsos-mori.com/nss/extranet.
+4 Available at www.ipsos-mori.com/nss/extranet.